Houzkin/TreeStructures/README.md

 ### Classes Forming a Tree Structure and Their Generality
 If you want to customize in detail, use `TreeNodeBase<TNode>`.
-For a GeneralTree, if you want to use it as a data structure or container for data, use `TreeNode<TNode>` or `ObservableTreeNode<TNode>`.
+For a GeneralTree, if you want to use it as a data structure or container for data, use `GeneralTreeNode<TNode>` or `ObservableTreeNode<TNode>`.
 If you want to use an N-Ary Tree with a fixed number of branches and empty nodes set to null, use `NAryTreeNode<TNode>`.
 If you want to use it as a wrapper for objects or tree structure that forms the Composite pattern, use `(Composite | TreeNode) Wrapper<TSrc,TWrpr>`.
 If you need a Wrapper that, in addition to its wrapper functionality, can temporarily pause/resume instance disposal and wrapping, as is the case with ViewModel in MVVM, use `(Composite | TreeNode) Imitator<TSrc,TImtr>`.